Predicting Corporate Bankruptcy Risk in Australia: A Latent Class Analysis

 Professor Janek Ratnatunga is CEO of the Institute of Certified Management Accountants.
 He has held appointments at the University of Melbourne, Monash University and the Australian National University in Australia; and the Universities of Washington, Richmond and Rhode Island in the USA.
 Prior to his academic career he worked with KPMG.

-1. JAMAR Winter 2014 – CMA Australia
+1. Pingback: JAMAR Winter 2014 – CMA Australia

 Comments are closed.